ISO 27001 and NIST both involve establishing information security controls, but the scope for each varies on how they approach information security.

 As NIST SP 800-53 contains a tremendous set of 272 recommended controls, NIST created SP 800-171, a simplified version with just 114 controls, serving as a more approachable framework for contractors to implement.

 NIST SP 800-37 develops the next-generation Risk Management Framework (RMF) for information systems, organizations, and individuals.
 It was issued in response to executive branch orders to strengthen the cybersecurity of federal networks and assets, and it is the first NIST publication to address both security and privacy risk management.
-The RMF relies on the control catalogue in NIST SP 800-53.
+The RMF relies on the control catalog in NIST SP 800-53.